AdobeDocs/id-service.en/help/library/function-vars/disable-cookies.md

 ---
-description: An optional, Boolean flag that prevents the Experience Cloud Identity Service from returning the third-party, demdex.net cookie.
+description: An optional, Boolean flag that prevents the Visitor ID Service from returning the third-party, demdex.net cookie.
-keywords: ID Service
+keywords: Visitor ID Service
 title: disableThirdPartyCookies
 exl-id: 19d12822-0e17-4a1c-8e9c-25a22e20a4a8
 TQID: https://experienceleague.adobe.com/vx9q-Q1X0fraWPUmaBlx-bBFX-gvnAox03mpENTizHw